Do you want to learn katakana? Great choice!

 Take a look at our katakana chart, including pronunciations.
-Print it, pin it, study it – you can learn Japanese katakana before you know it!
+Print it, pin it, study it – you will learn Japanese katakana before you know it!

 Ok, so our chart above will help you read Japanese katakana, but how about pronunciation?

 Watch this video to learn how to pronounce katakana properly!

 When you are learning katakana, it really helps to practise writing out the characters many times until it begins to feel natural.

 You can download a free hiragana and katakana workbook here!

 Print out the worksheets and practise writing as many times as you like.